GET STARTED IN HISTORICAL FICTION: WORKSHOP SERIES

 Trained in book publishing at NYU and Oxford Brookes University, Kahina has honed her writing and editing skills while living on three different continents.
 Originally from the USA but now based in the UK, she enjoys work that indulges two of her deepest passions: story structure and history.
 She has completed professional courses in both content editing and copy-editing.

 Barbara is a content editor, creative writing teacher, and former BBC journalist.
 She holds a PhD in creative writing and is programme leader for creative writing at the Open College of the Arts.
 She lives in Berwick upon Tweed, England.

-To book your place on one or more of the workshops, select which ones you would like to book below, plus your preferred payment currency.
+To book your place on workshop three, select it below, plus your preferred payment currency.
 You’ll then be taken through to the main booking form.

 Frequently asked questions

 Your Title Goes Here

 Your content goes here.
 Edit or remove this text inline or in the module Content settings.
 You can also style every aspect of this content in the module Design settings and even apply custom CSS to this text in the module Advanced settings.